George Formby Society

-The society publishes a regular newsletter entitled "The Vellum."
-In 2011 the society celebrated its 50th anniversary, and today it has more than 1,200 members worldwide.
-George Harrison was a fan of Formby, a member of the Society and an advocate of the ukulele..
+The society publishes a regular magazine entitled "The Vellum."
+In 2011 the society celebrated its 50th anniversary, and today it has more than 700 members worldwide.
+George Harrison was a fan of Formby, a member of the Society and an advocate of the ukulele.

 The various branches perform at local events and have regular meetings.
 On 21 April 2018, the Society played at the Royal Albert Hall at The Queen's Birthday Party with guest artists Frank Skinner, Ed Balls and Harry Hill.